Introduction to Python Porgramming

 1. What is Python?

-Python is a high-level, interpreted programming language known for its simple and easy-to-read syntax.
+Python is a high-level, general-purpose, and interpreted programming language known for its simple and easy-to-read syntax.
 It was created by Guido van Rossum and first released in 1991.

 For students, Python is the best language to start with because it reads almost like the English language.
 This allows you to focus on learning "Logic" rather than struggling with complicated symbols.